 Hometown: Pacifica, California

-This talk explores the origins of the National School Lunch Program, the longest running children’s health and social welfare initiative in U.S. history.
+This talk explores the origins, impacts, and future directions of the National School Lunch Program, the longest running children’s health and social welfare initiative in U.S. history.

 Simulating Complex Land-Use Problems in Local Environmental Contexts

 This talk introduces iPlan, a free online game that enables teens or adults to construct, explore, and propose solutions for complex socio-environmental problems in any U.S. location. iPlan uses real data and computational models to create user-defined scenarios in just a few minutes, helping people learn to address a range of social and environmental issues in their own locations.